neuquen8300/vuejs-datatable/tutorials/src/bundlers/index.md

 ### `Unknown custom element: <datatable-header> - did you register the component correctly?
 For recursive components, make sure to provide the "name" option.`

-This usually means that *vuejs-datatable* is not correctly installed on the instance of *vue* you are trying to use.
+This usually means that *vue-js-datatables* is not correctly installed on the instance of *vue* you are trying to use.

 #### If you are using the IIFE build

 Make sure that your application is not shipping its own copy of *vue*.
 Scripts should be loaded in the following order:

 1. Vue
-2. Vuejs-datatable
+2. vue-js-datatables
 3. Your application code

 #### If you are using the ESM build

-Make sure that your application code & *vuejs-datatable* share the same instance of Vue.
+Make sure that your application code & *vue-js-datatables* share the same instance of Vue.

 This library simply imports the module `vue`, so make sure that your application imports `vue` also.